web-platform-tests/rfcs/rfcs/single_test.md

 ### Add `single_page()` as optional

 Keeping `done()` but adding `single_page()` as optional would avoid boilerplate in a small number of existing tests that pass consistently.
-However, it would only be sound for tests that have no asserts and could never throw exceptions or reject promises.
+However, it would only be sound for tests that have no asserts and could never throw exceptions or reject promises, where reaching `done()` is the only pass condition.
 This is too small a niche of tests to warrant more complex rules for single-page tests.